clyde-dev/php-sdk/README.md

 ### Get One Product

 Get only one product.
-Product SKU is the first and only parameter.
+Product SKU is the first parameter; there is an optional second parameter of an IP address for geo-sensitive queries.

 ```php
 $product = $clyde.getProduct($sku);